RGarrido03/brother-scand/README.md

 ![Status](https://img.shields.io/badge/status-stable-green.svg)
 [![License](https://img.shields.io/github/license/darsto/brother-scanner-driver.svg)](LICENSE.md)

-Functional userspace driver for Brother scanners.
+Functional userspace driver for Brother scanners, with Docker support.

 This is a server for brother click-to-scan feature.
 To scan, simply press a button on the scanner.